noahdanieldsouza/Meditation-Mobile/README.md

 *NOTE* you must enable push notifications to receive the message

 Functionality:
-Select medidation preferences using a variety of inputs Store preferences in a global variable (react context) Dynamically update UI based on application state Recieve push notifications
+Select meditation preferences using a variety of inputs Store preferences in a global variable (React context) Dynamically update UI based on application state Receive push notifications